 Permanent Partial Disability in L&I claim

-Permanent partial disability (PPD) refers to a loss of bodily function because of an industrial work injury or a work disease.
-The degree to which you lose bodily function is called PPD rating.
-In this context, a PPD rating exam must be performed by a qualified medical professional.
+Permanent partial disability (PPD) refers to loss of bodily function because of a work injury or work illness.
+The degree to which you lose bodily function is what we call PPD rating.
+In this context, you have to go through a PPD rating exam by a qualified medical professional.

-In general, for parts of the body that can be amputated such as an arm or a leg, the PPD rating is based upon percentage of loss of function.
-For parts of the body that can’t be amputated, like the spine or mental health disability, the PPD rating is based on levels called “categories of impairment”.
-These categories, alongside other rules and guidelines, are outlined in the Washington Administrative Code (WAC).
+There are many rules in PPD rating exams.
+Say that your permanent condition if for parts of the body that can be amputated.
+For example, an arm or a leg.
+Here, the PPD rating is based on percentage of loss of function.
+Then, there are parts of the body that cannot be amputated.
+For instance, the spine or mental health disability.
+In such cases, the PPD rating is based on levels called “categories of impairment”.
+These categories, and other rules and guidelines, are available in the Washington Administrative Code (WAC).

-In order to assess the loss of body function, the examining doctor compares your condition with the condition described in the categories.
+Either way, a doctor will try to assess the loss of your body function.
+For that, the examining doctor compares your condition with the condition described in the categories.
 Then, the doctor selects the category that best describes your level of impairment.
-The monetary value of the PPD is based on a PPD award schedule, which is available on the L&I website.
+The monetary value of the PPD is based on a PPD award schedule.
+The PPD award schedule is available on the L&I website.

 Total disability is a physical or mental impairment that prevents you from working.
-Usually, medical professionals or vocational counselors determine if you are capable to work.
-If your disability is preventing you from returning to work in the foreseeable future, then we refer to it as Total Disability and consider it to be a permanent condition.
+Usually, medical professionals or vocational counselors decide if you can work.
+If your disability prevents you from returning to work in the foreseeable future – we refer to it as Total Disability.
+L&I considers it to be a permanent condition.

-You must obtain an opinion from a medical provider to establish the likelihood that your disability will continue to impact your ability to work in the future.
-If you are indeed permanently totally disabled (PTD), then you are likely entitled to receive a pension under your L&I claim.
+With total disability, you must obtain an opinion from a medical provider.
+The provider will establish the likelihood that your disability will continue to impact your ability to work in the future.
+If you are indeed permanently totally disabled (PTD), then you’ll probably receive a pension under your L&I claim.

 Pension in L&I claims

-A pension in workers’ compensation claims mean that you receive monthly payments for the remainder of your life.
-Payments are made so long as you cannot, and do not, return to work.
-Like to time-loss compensation, your pension payments depend on what you were earning at the time of your work injury or disease manifestation.
-The pension benefit is intended to provide a source of income under an L&I claim for people with severe work injury that can never go back to work.
+An L&I pension means that you receive monthly payments for the remainder of your life.
+L&I will send you payments so long as you cannot, and do not, return to work.
+As before, your pension payments depend on the amount you were earning before the injury.
+The pension benefit provides a source of income for people with severe injuries that can never return to work.